The Original Kings of Comedy (soundtrack)

 The Original Kings of Comedy is the soundtrack to the 2000 film, The Original Kings of Comedy.
 It was released on August 22, 2000, through Universal Records and mainly consisted of performances by the movie's four stars, Steve Harvey, Bernie Mac, Cedric the Entertainer and D.L.
 Hughley, but five original music tracks also appeared.
-The soundtrack peaked at 50 on the Billboard 200 and 15 on the Top R&B/Hip-Hop Albums.
+The soundtrack peaked at No. 50 on the Billboard 200 and No. 15 on the Top R&B/Hip-Hop Albums chart.